Dell BIOS update borks PCs

 Dell's latest BIOS update is bricking some machines – apart from a power light, they refuse to boot up at all, say users.

-The Texan tech titan's own support forums are filling up with frustrated users who took the support assistant’s advice to download the latest programme.
+The Texan tech titan's own support forums are filling up with frustrated users who took the support assistant’s advice to download the latest program.

 Many of those who installed the update now cannot boot up their machines.
-One typical explanation posted was:

-"Add me to the list Dell Inspiron 20 model 3052, updated on the weekend, woke up to a solid amber/orange light and a dead computer.
+One typical explanation posted was: "Add me to the list Dell Inspiron 20 model 3052, updated on the weekend, woke up to a solid amber/orange light and a dead computer.
 Contacted Dell on facebook and this is what I was told "The updates Dell releases don't affect the system.
 But it would enhance the performance of the system" ummmm no....if they broke they need to fix it."

 Another said, "Let's hope Dell fixes it for free, the Dell Update software that was prepackaged, might I say, reminded me to update constantly.
 So I did...
 Well, I am not very happy with the update, so 2 stars out of 5."